kiboschool/course-frontend-web-dev/src/lessons/javascript-review/start-here.md

 # Introduction

-Let's start by distinguishing between this 3 languages, how do they look like and what do they do.
+Let's start by distinguishing between these three languages, how they look like, and what they do.

 ## What are HTML, CSS, and JS?